essential-randomness/fanworks-labels/README.md

 - [ ] Allow moderators to add other labels to a post via Discord Emojis
 - [ ] Better error handling in site
+- [ ] Allow to only turn on some parts of this system
+- [ ] Get recordings for this polished and published